 Upgrading PostgreSQL

 Installations of exacqVision Enterprise Manager 24.11 and later require an upgrade to PostgreSQL version 13+ or later.
+If your Enterprise Manager installation is version 24.11 or earlier, it is likely that your PostgreSQL version is 10 or earlier.
 Enterprise Manager running on Windows systems automatically upgrades to PostgreSQL 13+ without any input from the user.
 Linux systems require the user to manually upgrade.

 Note: If you have exited the Enterprise Manager upgrade procedure to complete the PostgreSQL upgrade, you must first choose one of the following two options: